 Canadian universities are leading the way to address this challenge through the Canadian Neutron Initiative (CNI).
 The CNI working group was formed in 2016 in order to secure government support for a national program to provide neutron beams beyond 2018.
-The CNI is led by executives from the University of Saskatchewan, McMaster University, the University of Windsor, and the Canadian Institute for Neutron Scattering (CINS).
+The CNI is led by executives from five universities (Saskatchewan, McMaster, Windsor, Alberta and Dalhousie) and the Canadian Institute for Neutron Scattering (CINS).
 The CNI is an executive-level forum for strategy development and coordinating action.
-Its funding request for a national framework was endorsed by the House of Commons Finance Committee in 2017 and 2018.2 It has gathered support from 23 institutions across the country because neutron beams contribute to so many areas of research and innovation, as described earlier.
-Through consultation with stakeholders over the past few years, the CNI has identified four key objectives that are essential for a national neutron strategy to rebuild Canadian capacity for materials research with neutron beams.
+Its funding request for a national framework was endorsed by the House of Commons Finance Committee in 2017 and 2018.2 It has gathered support from 23 institutions across the country because neutron beams contribute to so many areas of research and innovation.
+Through stakeholder consultation, the CNI has identified the four key objectives of the national neutron strategy to rebuild Canadian capacity for materials research with neutron beams.